How to Allocate Your Amazon Ad Budget for Maximum Book Sales

 Amazon’s portfolio feature lets you group campaigns under a shared budget cap.
 This is powerful when used correctly and dangerous when used carelessly.

-Use portfolios to group campaigns by product line or objective.
+Use portfolios to group campaigns by series, genre, or promotional objective.
 Set the portfolio budget to your maximum acceptable spend for that group.
-This prevents any single campaign from consuming more than its fair share while giving Amazon flexibility to shift spend toward the best-performing campaigns within the group.
+This prevents any single book campaign from consuming more than its fair share while giving Amazon flexibility to shift spend toward the best-performing campaigns within the group.

-The mistake to avoid: putting all your campaigns in a single portfolio.
-This removes your ability to prioritize between product lines and objectives.
+The mistake to avoid: putting all your books in a single portfolio.
+This removes your ability to prioritize between series, genres, and promotional objectives.
 Keep portfolios focused.

 When to Increase Your Total Budget

 More budget is not always better, but sometimes it genuinely is the right move.
-Here are the signals that you should increase your total Amazon ad spend:
+Here are the signals that you should increase your total Amazon ad spend as an author:

-• Your best campaigns consistently exhaust their budgets before the end of the day
+- Your best campaigns consistently exhaust their budgets before the end of the day — proven books are leaving sales on the table

-• Your TACoS (total advertising cost of sale) is trending downward, meaning ads are driving organic growth
+- Your TACoS (total advertising cost of sale) is trending downward, meaning ads are driving organic ranking and author brand growth

-• You are launching new products and need discovery and ranking momentum
+- You are launching a new book and need discovery and ranking momentum

-• A seasonal peak is approaching and you have historical data showing strong returns
+- A seasonal peak is approaching in your genre and you have historical data showing strong returns

 The signal that you should not increase budget: high ACoS across the board with no clear path to improvement.
-Spending more on broken campaigns just breaks them faster.
+Spending more on broken campaigns just burns through your royalties faster.

 Let Your Data Drive Every Dollar

 Budget allocation is not a set-it-and-forget-it decision.
-It is an ongoing discipline that separates sellers who scale profitably from sellers who just scale their losses.
-The framework is straightforward — prioritize what works, invest in what might work, experiment with what is unproven, and review everything weekly.
+It is an ongoing discipline that separates authors who build sustainable book businesses from authors who just burn money on ads.
+The framework is straightforward — prioritize what works (your proven titles and series), invest in what might work (new releases and growth titles), experiment with what is unproven (new genres, keywords, and audiences), and review everything weekly.

 At AZvertising, budget optimization is a core part of our management process.
-We reallocate client budgets dynamically based on real-time performance data, not gut feeling.
-If you want to make sure every advertising dollar is working as hard as it possibly can, reach out to our team.
+We help authors reallocate budgets dynamically based on real-time performance data, not gut feeling.
+If you want to make sure every advertising dollar is working as hard as it possibly can to sell your books, reach out to our team.

 Want help applying this?